 While there is an overall demand across all of nursing, there are some nursing specialties that have more growth opportunities than others.
 This list outlines the Top 10 Nursing Specialties of 2018.

 Intensive Care Unit (ICU):

 ICU nurses care for critically ill patients facing life-threatening situations who require the highest acuity of care in a very structured and controlled setting.
 To treat these critical patients, ICU nurses use their specialized skills and extensive knowledge of disease pathology to provide lifesaving interventions.
-Due to the nature of their job responsibilities, ICU nurses will always be in demand and, as a result, are some of the easiest nurses to place.
+Due to the nature of their job responsibilities, ICU nurses will always be one of the top nursing specialties in demand.

 Acute Care Nurse Practitioner (ACNP):

 An acute care nurse practitioner (ACNP) provides advanced care to patients suffering from brief yet severe illnesses typically in an emergency department, ambulatory care clinic, or other short term stay facility.
 As the Baby Boomer population ages, ACNP is most certainly one of the top 10 nursing specialties in 2018.

 Dialysis nurses have an in-depth knowledge of kidney disease.
 They support, medicate, and monitor patients throughout dialysis as well as educate them on kidney disease and lifestyle choices to help manage their disease.
 Similar to ACNP, the demand for dialysis nurses is on the rise due to the aging population.
 The Bureau of Labor Statistics predicts the demand for dialysis nurses will increase by at least 26% over the next decade.